chuff/showcase/java/dataservice/README.md

 ## Running In Docker
 > make run

-This will build and launch the application configured to run along side a MySQL docker container.
+This will build and launch the application configured to run along side a MySQL database docker container and a Redis cache docker container.

 ## Running Locally
 > mvn clean install && cd dataservice-app && mvn spring-boot:run

-This will build and launch the application configured to run with an in-memory H2 database.
+This will build and launch the application configured to run with an in-memory H2 database and an in-memory Caffeine cache.

 ## Run Test Suite
 > make test